trimble-oss/modus-react-bootstrap/README.md

 ## Contributions

-See the [contributing guidelines](https://github.com/trimble-oss/modus-react-bootstrap/blob/main/CONTRIBUTING.md) for how to propose bug fixes and improvements.
+See the [contributing guidelines](https://github.com/trimble-oss/modus-react-bootstrap/blob/main/CONTRIBUTING.md) for how to propose bugfixes and improvements.